California Street Safety Project

 The California Street Safety Project will improve safety for those traveling on the corridor by reconfiguring the roadway from four lanes to three, upgrading crosswalks, daylighting and other safety improvements.
 California Street is part of the city’s Vision Zero High-Injury Network that consists of the 13 percent of all San Francisco streets that account for 75 percent of severe and fatal collision.

-On California Street from Arguello Boulevard to Park Presidio Boulevard, a roadway reconfiguration from four lanes to three will be implemented to improve safety for all road users.
+On California Street from Arguello Boulevard to Park Presidio Boulevard, a roadway reconfiguration from four lanes to three was implemented to improve safety for all road users.
 On this stretch of the corridor, there have been 57 injury collisions in the past five years, including 4 pedestrian-involved collisions.
 This segment of California Street also has a high rate of Muni-involved collisions, with 35 transit collisions in five years.
-At 8 to 9 feet wide, the travel lanes are not wide enough in this area for Muni vehicles, which are 10.5 feet wide.
-As a result, Muni vehicles must straddle multiple lanes, leading to sideswipe collisions.
+At 8 to 9 feet wide, the travel lanes were not wide enough in this area for Muni vehicles, which are 10.5 feet wide.
+As a result, Muni vehicles would straddle multiple lanes, leading to sideswipe collisions.
 In addition, having multiple lanes in each direction can encourage higher traffic speeds and can make crossing the street more challenging for pedestrians.
-It is currently anticipated that these improvements will be constructed in spring 2020.

 ^Example of existing conditions and roadway reconfiguration on 25th Avenue.

-In tandem with this effort, on California Street from Arguello Boulevard to 18th Avenue, improvements will be installed, which will include daylighting, high-visibility crosswalks and pavement marking to improve safety for people of all ages on a street with historically high rates of injury-related collisions.
+In tandem with this effort, on California Street from Arguello Boulevard to 18th Avenue, improvements were installed, which included daylighting, high-visibility crosswalks and pavement marking to improve safety for people of all ages on a street with historically high rates of injury-related collisions.
 This project is part of the Vision Zero Quick-Build Program.
-As part of our commitment to the program, these improvements will be installed by the end of 2019.
+As part of our commitment to the program, these improvements were installed at the end of 2019.

 Proposed improvements include:

-- Daylighting - adding red painted curbs at intersection approaches to improve visibility for all road users
+- Daylighting - added red painted curbs at intersection approaches to improve visibility for all road users

-- Reconfiguring the roadway from four lanes to three to include one lane in each direction, with a flexible center turn lane
+- Reconfigured the roadway from four lanes to three to include one lane in each direction, with a flexible center turn lane

 - Continental Crosswalks